 - Since i m using organic jaggery, i dont strain, if you have doubt on the purity of the jaggery, melt and strain it.
 When the jaggery bubbles up, add the cooked millet mixture to it and mix well.

-- After adding the millet lentil mix, add 1/4 cup of water to the vessel in which it was cooked, wash and add it back to the pan.
-Add 1 tbsp of ghee to this mixture, mix well.
+- After adding the millet lentil mix, add ¼ cup of water to the vessel in which it was cooked, wash and add it back to the pan.
+Add 1 tablespoon of ghee to this mixture, mix well.
 Let this cook until all the liquid is absorbed and the pongal becomes soft and mushy.

 - Once the liquid is almost absorbed. and the pongal follows the ladle when stirred, take if off the stove.
 Before removing it from heat, add edible camphor, mix well and remove it from stove.